 BASES, a NielsenIQ business, has released the findings of their latest study that highlights how open consumers are to new business models in the durables and electronics industry in India and other countries post the pandemic.With the objective to understand how durable goods manufacturers can keep consumers engaged and enhance their experience post the pandemic, NielsenIQ BASES finds among different business models, Product Service Systems (PSS) to be the future proof for consumer durable brands.
 The global study, conducted in US, Germany, Brazil and India, highlights that engaging the customer throughout the product’s lifecycle by adopting new business models will prove to be beneficial for brands.
-“Extending the relationship between a company and its customer, beyond point of sale, opens up new opportunities for brands to interact with customers to understand customer demographics, gather important performance and usage feedback, and deepen the customer relationship by better responding to their needs,” said Vidya Sen, South Asia Lead, NielsenIQ BASES.In order to deliver personalized services for their customers, brands must look at options that are fulfilling a user’s needs.
+This issue brings to mind the question of what companies are in the consumer services field.“Extending the relationship between a company and its customer, beyond point of sale, opens up new opportunities for brands to interact with customers to understand customer demographics, gather important performance and usage feedback, and deepen the customer relationship by better responding to their needs,” said Vidya Sen, South Asia Lead, NielsenIQ BASES.In order to deliver personalized services for their customers, brands must look at options that are fulfilling a user’s needs.
 The study talks about two variations of product-service systems (PSS).

 In India, the Covid-19 pandemic reinforced that consumer goods companies need to evolve how they engage with distributors, retailers, and end-consumers to drive growth and boost profits in the coming years.
 “In India, adding services, customization, automation, or leasing options provide manufacturers the opportunity to introduce more on-going revenue streams.

 Product automation is universally appealing.

 Product automation model ranked number one not only in India but also USA, Germany and Brazil.